Hunterson42/Hunterson/notes/selection.md

 and is wrong for compressed-tensors models.
 It appears incorrectly on both gpt-oss-120b and Kimi K3. config.json governs.

+### 1.4 Launch threshold and maintenance floor

+**Launch threshold.** A grade is published only after its reference has held at least 10 qualifying providers for 20 consecutive assessment days.

+**Maintenance floor.** Once published, the grade continues while the reference holds at least 5.
+Below 5, no price is published that day and the count is published instead, with the reason.
+A grade below 5 for 20 consecutive days is withdrawn and must re-qualify at the launch threshold.

+**Why two numbers.** This is the exchange convention: listing requirements are stricter than continued listing requirements.
+A grade admitted at exactly the floor is one departure from non-publication, and a grade that prints "not published" every third week looks like a failure rather than a rule working.

+**Position at 17 September.** Standard qualifies, reference at 15.
+Heavy qualifies, reference at 13.
+Frontier does not, reference at 6 or 7.

+**Consequence.** Standard and Heavy launch on 3 November.
+Frontier publishes a daily qualifying count with no price until it reaches 10.
+The count is published rather than withheld, because the number of providers able to agree on how to serve a frontier open-weight model is itself a measure of how commoditised the top of the market is.

+### 1.5 The census is written once per day

+`census.py` refuses to overwrite a day's census once written.
+A manual re-run skips collection and re-runs only the analysis.

+**Why.** Before this change, the folder was named for the date but its contents were whatever the last run of the day had fetched.
+Between a 12:03 and a 15:47 run on 17 September, the 17 September census changed: DeepSeek V4.1-Flash went from 8 qualifying providers to 9, Kimi K3 from 6 to 7.

+Harmless in selection work and fatal once live.
+The assessor takes posted prices from that day's census, and the methodology says prices are taken in a fixed window.
+A later run overwriting the morning's file would mean the published price was marked against data that did not exist at the assessment time, and the raw data would no longer support the number.

+Re-analysing is free.
+Re-collecting is not.

 ---

 ## 2. Daily tracking